kkauder/eic.github.io/_software/pepsi.md

 Choose or create a steering file.
 Some that are provided in `$EICDIRECTORY/PACKAGES/pepsi/STEER-FILES`:
 * `input.data_noradcor.eic.pol.anti` is an example to run PEPSI with settings tuned for Hermes, and/or H1 and ZEUS for the antiparallel polarized cross-section
 * `input.data_noradcor.eic.pol.par`: for the parallel polarized cross-section
-* `input.data_noradcor.eic.unpol`: for the unpolarised cross-section
+* `input.data_noradcor.eic.unpol`: for the unpolarized cross-section

 You can then run:
 ```